 The members of the Audit Committee are Maureen J. Sabia (Chairman), Gordon F. Cheesbrough, James D. Fisher, Rémi Marcoux, Graham W. Savage and Stephen G. Wetmore.
-Each member of the Audit Committee is independent and financially literate.
+Each member of the Audit Committee is independent and financially literate within the meaning of the following definitions.
 According to Multilateral Instrument 52-110 - Audit Committees ("MI 52-110"), an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
-According to MI 52-110, a member of an audit committee is independent if the member has no direct or indirect material relationship with the Company.
+According to MI 52-110, a member of an audit committee is independent if the member does not have, and is not considered by MI 52-110 to have, a direct or indirect material relationship with the Company.